Parkland High School (Pennsylvania): Softball

-The Parkland softball program has a record of 912-241 with a winning percentage of 0.791% over 53 seasons.
+The Parkland softball program has a record of 912-241 with a winning percentage of 0.791 over 53 seasons.
 They have won 5 state titles, 27 conference championships, and 16 district titles.
 They have had 20 athletes inducted into the hall of fame.

 Swimming and diving (Boys)

 The swimming program has won 8 conference championships and 12 district championships.
-The program has a winning percentage of 0.724% with a record of 508-192-5 over 62 seasons.
+The program has a winning percentage of 0.724 with a record of 508-192-5 over 62 seasons.

 Swimming and diving (Girls)

-The girls swimming and diving program has a program overall record of 545-124-2 with a winning percentage of 0.814%.
+The girls swimming and diving program has a program overall record of 545-124-2 with a winning percentage of 0.814.
 The program has won 19 conference titles, 25 district championships, and 3 state titles in its 54 seasons.
 The program has 40 athletes that are in the Parkland Hall of Fame.

 Tennis (Boys)

-The boys tennis program at Parkland has three athletes that have been inducted into the Parkland Hall of Fame. they have a winning record with a winning percentage of 0.814%.
+The boys tennis program at Parkland has three athletes that have been inducted into the Parkland Hall of Fame. they have a winning record with a winning percentage of 0.814.
 They have won 671 matches, lost 151, and dragged 5.
 They have one 23 conference championships and 11 district titles.

 Tennis (Girls)

-The girls tennis program has a winning percentage of 0.827% with 633-132 with 18 conference championships and 11 district titles.
+The girls tennis program has a winning percentage of 0.827 with 633-132 with 18 conference championships and 11 district titles.
 They have had one athlete inducted into the Parkland Hall of Fame in the 2011-2012 season.

 Volleyball (Boys)

-In 2015, the boys volleyball team won the PIAA state championships.
-The boys volleyball team has won 13 conference championships, 10 district championships, and 1 state title in its 36 seasons as a program.
-The program has produced 24 athletes into the Parkland High School hall of fame.
-The volleyball program as a whole has a record of 507-164 with a winning percentage of 0.756%.
+In 2015 and 2023, the boys volleyball team won the PIAA AAA state championships.
+The team also lost in the 2024 PIAA AAA state championship.
+The boys volleyball team has won 15 conference championships, 12 district championships, and 2 state titles in its 38 seasons as a program.
+The program has produced 23 athletes and 2 teams into the Parkland High School hall of fame.
+The volleyball program as a whole has a record of 563-173 with a winning percentage of 0.765.